 |

-Jennie is on the at-risk list due to behavior.
-He is an under socialized adult cat, not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
+Poe is on the at-risk list due to behavior.
+He is an under socialized adult cat and is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
 He has not warmed up despite staff using treats to build a positive association.
-Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home/facility as quickly as possible to facilitate socialization in an appropriate and consistent manner.
-He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping an under socialized and fearful adult cat adjust to new environments and strangers.
+Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
+He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful and under socialized adult cat adjust to strangers.

 |